 Manages emergency and non-emergency communications and acts as liaison for contract agencies.

 Serves as Incident Safety Officers at all Multiple Alarm incidents.

 Research and Development

-Responsible for research and development of new policy and updates regarding, equipment, techniques, programs, and products.
+Provides new policy and updates regarding equipment, techniques, and programs.

-Provides photo and video support for training and emergency incidents.
-Safety equipment and clothing are disbursed and monitored through the Division of Training.
+Creates photo and video support for training and emergency incidents.

-Provides California Department of Motor Vehicles Class B testing and monitors break-in of new engineers and manipulative testing.
+Provides California Department of Motor Vehicles Class B testing and monitors new engineers and manipulative testing.

 Oversees auxiliary firefighter training and equipment.

 Maintains and monitors long- and short-range contracts within areas of responsibility.